nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-03-business_structure_on_employee_satisfaction.md

 <br>
 <ul>
     <li><a href="https://www.gallup.com/workplace/236198/employee-engagement-drives-growth.aspx">Gallup: Employee Engagement Drives Growth</a></li>
-    <li><a href="https://news.warwick.ac.uk/newsandevents/pressreleases/new_study_shows/">University of Warwick: New study shows we work harder when we are happy</a></li>
     <li><a href="https://link.springer.com/article/10.1007/s10869-017-9522-9">Journal of Business and Psychology: The Bright Side of Being Flat: The Relationship Between Organizational Structure and Employee Engagement</a></li>
-    <li><a href="https://www.kof.ethz.ch/en/news-and-events/news/news-archive/2017/09/employee-satisfaction-in-switzerland.html">Swiss Economic Institute: Employee satisfaction in Switzerland</a></li>
 </ul>
 </details>